lauragregorc/lauragregorc.com/content/about.md

 ---

-My name is Laura and i am a software engineer. \
+My name is Laura and I am a software engineer. \
-Currently, i am studying data science at the FH Joanneum Graz.
-By working part-time at Virtual Vehicle, i am trying to get more experience in this field.
+Currently, I am studying data science at the FH Joanneum Graz.
+In my master thesis I am trying to build an prototype of in-cabin gaze estimation using Flutter and transformers.
+By working part-time at Virtual Vehicle, I am trying to get more experience in this field.

 This site is work in progress